Caravan

 gray bedlinen installed and final test of the RGB LED indirect lighting

-The final interior job will be the installation of a piece of art from my dear uncle Gustaaf Avonds (deceased in 2021 at the age of 95).
-This stunning abstract piece of art will bring some colour in the otherwise quite sterile white interior.
+The final interior job was to be the installation of a piece of art from my dear uncle Gustaaf Avonds (deceased in 2021 at the age of 95).
+This stunning abstract piece of art brings some colour in the otherwise quite sterile white interior.
 In my eyes, the perfect balance.
 The original work is smaller and too delicate, so it was photographed and transferred onto a 64 by 36 cm canvas, courtesy MyPoster in Germany.

 before and after...